 Once we receive the initial information from you and discuss your additional requirements, we will present the offer to the Landlord and ask you for a holding deposit (also known as a reservation fee) which will have to be paid in order to secure a property and take it off the market.
 A Holding Deposit Document with a full breakdown of the costs involved will be sent to you in advance.

-Please note that a holding deposit is not an extra charge but the amount that goes towards the final balance payable before the tenancy starts.
+Please note that a holding deposit is not an extra charge but the amount that will be credited to the first months’ rent due under that tenancy.
 It is also not the same as a tenancy deposit and hence does not need to be protected under one of the government authorised tenancy deposit protection schemes.

 If you find it difficult to provide satisfactory references or, for example, do not pass a credit check you may be asked for a guarantor who will also need to go through a vetting process.
 If you have had previous issues that may negatively affect your reference checks it is best to raise this with us from the outset.